yigityargili991/crantconnectome-haberkernlab-meshcreation/README.md

 ![Neuroglancer Layers](readme_images/neuroglancer_layers.png)

-3. Configure the source with the layer defaults (no extra transform needed anymore):
+3. To align the mesh with the EM segmentation, set a source transform translation in the Neuroglancer layer settings (e.g. `-5400 -5400 -60` nm for CRANTb neuropils).

 ![Neuroglancer Source Config](readme_images/neuroglancer_source.png)

 ## Alignment

-Mesh alignment is baked into the mesh metadata transform.
-By default, vertices are positioned using:

-`vertex_nm = vertex_voxel * [800, 800, 840] + [-5400, -5400, -60]`

-No manual transform is required in Neuroglancer or CloudVolume for the **mesh** layer.

-Note: the segmentation volume overlay uses `voxel_offset = [0, 0, 0]` and does not carry the translation, so it will not be co-registered with the meshes.
-If you need the volume overlay to align as well, set a matching offset in Neuroglancer's layer source transform.
+The mesh info transform contains only the resolution scaling (e.g. `[800, 800, 840]`).
+Translation is **not** baked into the mesh metadata.

+- **Neuroglancer**: Apply the translation via the layer source transform in the UI.

 ## Output Structure